nxt-ext/nxt/DEVELOPERS-GUIDE.md

 1. FIRST download the latest translation files from Crowdin (you need permissions for that), to make sure that no new translations are lost, and replace the language folders like ``fa``, ``pt-BR``,... with the folders downloaded.
 Please make sure to NOT touch the english folder ``en``.
 2. Count the rows of the english translation file, e.g. ``wc -l ui/locales/en/translation.json``
+3. To avoid intervenings with 3rd party files create a temporary folder for files to be parsed ``ui/trans-tmp/`` (``cp -R ui/js ui/trans-tmp/``, ``cp -R ui/html/ ui/trans-tmp/``, ``cp ui/*.html ui/trans-tmp/``)
-2. Parse translation strings not yet included in the english translation file with the i18next parser (extra install) with ``i18next ui -r -l en -s . -o ui/locales/`` (a file in the ``fonts`` folder is - depending on parser options - either causing a strange bug ("null bytes in path") or adding strange translation keys, so please move this folder outside of the ``ui/`` directory for this and move it back afterwards)
+2. Parse translation strings not yet included in the english translation file with the i18next parser (extra install) with ``i18next ui -r -l en -o ui/locales/`` (if there is a strange "reuseSuffix" entry at the top of the file: this is a bug, delete!)
+3. Check for at least 3-4 translation keys in translation_old.json that these really doesn't exist in the code base any more, recount the rows of translation file, compare to old count
-3. Search for empty translation strings in english translation file forgotten by devs (by searching for empty string ""), full-text search in client folders for associated key and manually fill-in english string to translation file.
+4. Search for empty translation strings in english translation file forgotten by devs (by searching for empty string ""), full-text search in client folders for associated key and manually fill-in english string to translation file.